-Thanks to the innovations of a bright and motivated local entrepreneur, Arimar Feitosa, the community has been able to maintain their rubber tradition by creatively utilizing it to manufacture finished products.
+Thanks to the innovations of a bright and motivated local entrepreneur, Arimar Feitosa, the community has been able to maintain its rubber tradition by creatively utilizing it to manufacture finished products.
 Arimar began a small company called Couro Ecológico that uses rubber to manufacture purses and other goods made from locally harvested latex.
-Couro Ecológico, or “Ecological Leather” in English, is handmade by overlaying the extract of the latex of Hevea brasiliensis, the Brazilian rubber tree, onto cotton.
-This cotton-latex overlay is then sun dried to turn it into a waterproof, durable material similar to animal leather.
+Couro Ecológico, or “Ecological Leather” in English, is handmade by overlaying the extract of latex from Hevea brasiliensis, the Brazilian rubber tree, onto cotton.
+This cotton-latex overlay is then sun-dried to turn it into a waterproof, durable material similar to animal leather.
 The local artisans stitch it together to make purses and other “leather” goods that are sold locally and internationally.
 The income earned by selling the finished products is significantly higher than could be earned from selling the raw latex.
 Furthermore, latex can be harvested without harming the trees, so the business is sustainable over the long term.

 CEN is currently expanding the distribution of these goods in the U.S. market by locating retailers and distributors.
-The planned expansion of our cCLEAR project will allow us to play a larger role advising Couro Ecològico on vital marketing and trade strategies, enabling the entrepreneurs to increase income for themselves and their employees.
+The planned expansion of our cCLEAR project will allow us to play a larger role advising Couro Ecológico on vital marketing and trade strategies, enabling the entrepreneurs to increase income for themselves and their employees.
 CEN is working to serve as an essential connection between the industrialized and the unindustrialized, a connection that provides the services Brazilian communities need to become self-sustaining and successful.